theneverworks/AIML-Slackbot/README.md

 # Installation and Dependencies

 Before you begin, you’ll need to install some required modules.
 I recommend utilizing PIP especially if you have Python 2.7.9 or greater.
 At that release, PIP is installed by default.
+You can find it separately here, https://pip.pypa.io/en/stable/.
 Depending on what you intend to use Sam for and how you deploy him, will affect the dependencies naturally.

 I am or have successfully deployed Sam on Windows Server 2012, Windows 10, Windows 8.1, Windows 7, Raspbian Jessie, Raspbian Wheezy, Ubuntu 14.04 LTS, and Ubuntu 16.04 LTS.
 Using Python 2.7.8 through 2.7.13.

 I have not tested on Python 3.x.

+I also purchased an awesome and affordable voice model with its own engine from a company called Cepstral, http://www.cepstral.com/.
+With their speech engine, you can have the same voice on Windows and Linux (even the Pi).
+This is the engine I use in the announcement service and in any other speech synthesis components.

+Installing the Slack Client

 Linux:
 ```